math.abs() in Pine Script: Absolute Value for Trading Indicators

 - Alert systems: Triggering notifications when movements exceed certain thresholds

-- Filtering signals: Only taking trades when recent volatility is above/below certain levels
+- Filtering signals: Only taking trades when recent volatility is above or below certain levels

 - Risk metrics: Calculating drawdowns, maximum adverse excursion, and other risk measures